Snow Day (2000 film): Production

-In February 1999, it was announced Nick and Paramount would team on Snow Day.
+In February 1999, it was announced that Nickelodeon would produce Snow Day for Paramount Pictures.
 It was mostly filmed in Edmonton, Alberta, Canada.
 Filming commenced on February 16, 1999, and wrapped up on May 13, 1999.

 Reception

 Box office

 The film opened at number three at the North American box office, making 14.3 million in its first weekend, behind The Beach and Scream 3, the latter of which was on its second week at the top spot.
 Snow Day was a box office success, earning $60,020,107 in its domestic run, and $62,464,731 worldwide.

 Critical response

 Review aggregation website Rotten Tomatoes reports the film holds an approval rating of 30% based on 66 reviews, with an average score of 4.26/10.
 The site's critical consensus reads, "Weak assembly of characters and story lines made this movie forgettable and silly."
 Metacritic gives it a weighted average score of 34 out of 100, based on reviews from 22 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 In a comparison to 1983's A Christmas Story, Roger Ebert of the Chicago Sun-Times gave Snow Day 1.5 stars, calling it "an uninspired assembly of characters and story lines that interrupt one another until the battle against Snowplow Man takes over just when we're hoping he will disappear from the movie and set free the teenage romance trapped inside it."
 Aside from the film itself, Ebert also wrote, "What a thoughtless place is Hollywood, and what talent it must feel free to waste", in reference to Pam Grier being given another "lousy role" after her "wonderful performance" in Jackie Brown (1997).
 Entertainment Weeklys Owen Gleiberman wrote "Even Snow Days winter wonderland looks fake," and gave it an F grade.